The Mondo Esoterica Guide to:

 Don Sharp

-After returning to Hammer to shoot the adventure film Devil-Ship Pirates (1964) starring Christopher Lee, he again worked for Lippert on the Curse of the Fly (1965), a low budget third entry to the classic sci-fi series, this time without Vincent Price who was working for AIP - Brian Donlevy takes the lead role as the son of the infamous scientist.
+After returning to Hammer to shoot the adventure film Devil-Ship Pirates (1964) starring Christopher Lee, he again worked for Lippert on The Curse of the Fly (1965), a low budget third entry to the classic sci-fi series, this time without Vincent Price who was working for AIP at the time - Brian Donlevy takes the lead role as the son of the infamous scientist.
 The sucess of these films brought Sharp to the attention of the British film producer Harry Alan Towers and he hired the director to lead shooting on The Face of Fu Manchu (1965), a big budgeted English/German co-production starring Christopher Lee, Nigel Green and Karin Dor.
-The film did not perform as well as had been hoped, but well enough to lead to four sequels, and Sharp was brought back to direct the first of these, Brides of Fu Manchu (1966), along with the comic spy thriller Our Man in Marrakesh (1966) and the Victorian space-fantasy Rocket to the Moon (1967) for the producer.
-During this time he also returned to Hammer to direct Christopher Lee in Rasputin: The Mad Monk (1966) and into the late 1960s, he directed some episodes of the classic Avengers television series and wrote/directed the crime thriller A Taste of Excitement (1969).
+The film did not perform as well as had been hoped, but well enough to lead to four sequels and Sharp was brought back to direct the first of these, Brides of Fu Manchu (1966), along with the comic spy thriller Our Man in Marrakesh (1966) and the Victorian space-fantasy Rocket to the Moon (1967) for the producer.
+During this time he also returned to Hammer to direct Christopher Lee in Rasputin: The Mad Monk (1966) which would be his final film project for the company.

+Into the late 1960s he directed several episodes of the classic Avengers television series and wrote/directed the crime thriller A Taste of Excitement (1969).
 In 1971 he co-wrote the screenplay with novellist Alistair Maclean for Puppet on a Chain (1971), a low budget independent film - Sharp himself directed the film's dramatic boat chase through the canals of Amsterdam.

-He went on through the 1970s to shoot a variety of films, from the Hammer-esque Dark Places (1973) starring Christopher Lee and Herbert Lom, a duo of gritty thrillers, the spy film Callan (1974) and the Irish Republican set Hennessy (1975) with Rod Steiger, and a television film adaptation of the classic period war novel The Four Feathers (1977).
-In 1978 came an adaptation of John Buchan's famous novel The Thirty Nine Steps, famously filmed in 1935 by Alfred Hitchcock, and the next year Sharp directed and co-wrote the screenplay for Bear Island (1979), another Alistair Maclean story, boasting an all star cast of Donald Sutherland, Christopher Lee, Richard Widmark and Vanessa Redgrave.
-A final return to Hammer came in 1980 when he was invited to shoot an episode of their anthology series Hammer House of Horror, the Satanic themed Guardian of the Abyss.
-A final film production was shooting the American-set horror movie What Waits Below (1984), and he continued to work in television until the end of the decade, directing four British television mini-series, including the very well received A Woman of Substance (1984).
+A selection of projects followed, from the Hammer-esque horror/thriller Dark Places (1973) starring Christopher Lee and Herbert Lom, to a duo of gritty thrillers - the spy film Callan (1974) and the Irish Republican set Hennessy (1975) with Rod Steiger; and from a horror/biker movie Psychomania (1973) to a television film adaptation of the classic romantic war novel The Four Feathers (1977).
+In 1978 came an adaptation of John Buchan's famous novel The Thirty Nine Steps, famously filmed in 1935 by Alfred Hitchcock and the next year Sharp directed and co-wrote the screenplay for Bear Island (1979), another Alistair Maclean story, boasting an all star cast of Donald Sutherland, Christopher Lee, Richard Widmark and Vanessa Redgrave.

-Like many film directors working outside of the big studio systems, Don Sharp will probably never receive the accolades he has earnt - but his films remain as proof of his hard work, showing that even working for the very demanding and cost concious Harry Alan Towers and Hammer Films, and often with rather poor scripts, he continually managed to make his productions watchable and enjoyable.
+Like many film directors working outside of the big studio systems, Don Sharp will probably never receive the accolades he has earnt - but his films remain as proof of his hard work, showing that even working for the very demanding and cost concious Harry Alan Towers and Hammer Films and often with rather poor scripts, he continually managed to make his productions watchable and enjoyable.

 DVD Reviews: Films directed by Don Sharp